dr. Rein Verbeke (PhD)

 Research focus

 In the last three decades, an improved understanding of the mRNA pharmacology, together with novel insights in immunology have positioned mRNA-based technologies as next-generation vaccines.
-My postdoctoral research focuses on the validation of a novel mRNA nanovaccine (GALSOMES).
+My postdoctoral research focuses on the immunological effects of mRNA-LNP and the validation of a novel mRNA nanovaccine (GALSOMES).

 In this approach, we hypothesized that it could be of benefit to uncouple the translation and type I IFN activities of mRNA vaccines, and to replace the type I IFN response by another, but “smarter” adjuvant.
 As such, we proposed a novel nanovaccine for the co-delivery of “immunosilent” mRNA and the natural killer T cell activator α-GalCer.